What is a Landing Page? Definition, Types, Examples and Best Practices

-A download landing page simply captures required user info and allows the download of a software, media or content file.
+A download landing page simply captures required user info and allows the download of a software, media, or content file.

-This type of a landing page is deployed for commercial as well as non-commercial organizations.
+This type of landing page is deployed for commercial as well as non-commercial organizations.
 For example, education institutions may deploy a download landing page for enabling students to access syllabus and ebooks.
-Similarly, for example, a business enterprise may give out free ebook downloads on priority ebooks/ case studies/ research papers etc, in exchange for work email and phone number, with the download action serving as an intent signal for potential lead qualification.
+Similarly, for example, a business enterprise may give out free ebook downloads on priority ebooks/ case studies/ research papers, etc, in exchange for work email and phone number, with the download action serving as an intent signal for potential lead qualification.

 Coming Soon/Beta Test Landing Page

 A coming soon landing page is typically a temporary landing page in place of a website or product.
-Such a page may be used to capture user details for an upcoming product, provide access to a beta version or to simply notify a user on the status of the website/ product/ service.
+Such a page may be used to capture user details for an upcoming product, provide access to a beta version, or simply notify a user on the status of the website/ product/ service.